Previous Topic

 BN7.10.1 Listed equities

-1. For an investment in listed equities to be considered an acceptable investment, the funds must be invested either directly or through an exchange traded fund or managed fund, managed by someone licensed by the Financial Markets Authority to provide that service, in the equities of a New Zealand resident entity that:
+1. For an investment in listed equities to be considered an acceptable investment, the funds must be invested either directly or through an exchange traded fund or managed fund, and held by someone licensed by the Financial Markets Authority to provide that service, in the equities of a New Zealand resident entity that:

 1. are listed by a market operator licensed by the Financial Markets Authority; or